 The main question to be considered is “How do I teach AP® U.S. History to help my students meet the requirements to achieve a passing score?”
 Scoring of each section and any changes that have taken place over the past two years will be discussed in order to give the best pedagogical strategies for a successful AP® US History course.

-Michael Hjort just finished his 19th year of teaching Social Studies, 13th year teaching AP US History and is in his 8th year as an AP Reader and Table Leader in Louisville, KY reading and scoring the APUSH essays.
+Michael Hjort just finished his 20th year of teaching Social Studies, 14th year teaching AP US History and is in his 9th year as an AP Reader and Table Leader in Louisville, KY and Tampa Bay, FL reading and scoring the APUSH essays.
 Michael currently teaches 5 sections of AP US History and is the Social Studies Department Chair at Rouse High School in Leander, TX.
-He has been a College Board consultant since 2013, presenting one-day conferences, two-day conferences, and one-week AP Summer Institutes.
-Michael has postponed his 16 year coaching career after leading the Rouse tennis team to a Sweet 16 Finish as a team in the fall 0f 2014 and was named 4A District 25 Coach of the Year.
+He has been a College Board consultant since 2013, presenting one-day conferences, two-day conferences, multiple AP Summer Institutes.
 Michael also is the UIL Academic Coordinator at Rouse HS and Social Studies/Current Event Academic Coach (District Champions 2015, 2017, Region Champion 2017, 4th place in State 2017).
 Coach Hjort has also coached Tennis, Golf and Baseball in his career.